Common Bearing Failures

 Excessive heat can lead to lubricant deterioration and, ultimately, metal to metal contact.

-Monitoring bearing temperature is essential, and can easily be done.
+Monitoring bearing temperature is essential and can easily be done.

 The most common tools for doing this include thermocouples and resistance temperature detectors (RTDs), which can be permanently mounted to locations on the bearing housing for continuous real-time monitoring.